scipy-2023-image-analysis/tutorial/tutorial/01_getting_started/02_launch_notebooks.md

 (launch-notebooks)=
-# Launching this tutorial's Jupyter notebooks
+# Prep 3: Launching this tutorial's Jupyter notebooks

 During this tutorial, we will be working through a set of Jupyter notebooks.
 On this page, we will launch the `jupyter notebook` application.